J4tunem/odin-recipes/README.md

 C00kb00k

 This gonna be my first html project.
-Containing the recipes of my bavarian Grandmother.
+Containing the recipes of my bavarian upbringing.

 1,2,3 Ozapft is !